 120 The venue's mains normally provide an acceptably "clean" supply.
-However no protection is automatically incorporated to counteract interference produced by other exhibitors' equipment eGuide August 2016 connected to the same source of supply.
+However, no protection is automatically incorporated to counteract interference produced by other exhibitors' equipment connected to the same source of supply.
 All sensitive/vulnerable equipment should therefore be protected by filters etc.